 VSI arranges both individual and group volunteer projects, year-round, ranging from 1 week to 12 months in Ireland, Europe and in the Global South.

 Areas of work include social care, community work, human rights, anti-racism, environmental protection, animal welfare, arts and culture.

 VSI provides extra support and funding for many EU-funded projects to enable young people with fewer opportunities to participate.

 Voluntary Service Overseas (VSO) Ireland is an international development organisation that ‘fights poverty and inequality through volunteers in some of the world's poorest communities.’
 VSO works with over 500 local organisations in 23 developing countries.

 VSO Ireland volunteer placements are aimed at professionals, requiring a qualification and at least three years professional experience.

 VSO Ireland core volunteer programmes are:

 VSO has supported more than 70,000 volunteers.

-Foreign volunteers from a visa required country, who want to come to Ireland to volunteer for a period of longer than three months, need a volunteer visa.
-The volunteer must have a volunteer visa before the volunteer arrives in Ireland.
-A volunteer visa allows foreign volunteers to volunteer in Ireland for between 12 and 24 months.
+This scheme gives people permission to remain in Ireland as a volunteer with an eligible organisation for up to two years.
+This visa allows foreign volunteers to volunteer in Ireland for between 12 and 24 months.
 Volunteers can also choose to split their time into two periods of 12 months.

 - Have been offered volunteering work by an eligible organisation